The computer was not invented to entertain, send emails or play games, but was invented to perform a large number of mathematical calculations.

 let’s know in detail about all these machines.

-History of computers started with the invention of Abacus.
+The history of computers started with the invention of the Abacus.
 It is considered to be the first computer.
 The word Abacus is derived from the Greek word “abax” which means “Calculating Board”.

 Functions: Abacus is a mechanical device that is used in mathematical calculations.
 Abacus can perform basic arithmetic operations.
 This was the first calculating device in the world.